awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/component-recipe-reference.md

 \(Optional\) The dictionary of environment variables to provide to the script\.
 These environment variables override the variables that you provide in `Lifecycle.Setenv`\.
   `Startup`
 \(Optional\) An object or string that defines the background process to run when the component starts\.
-Use `Startup` to run a command that must exit successfully before dependent components can start\.
+Use `Startup` to run a command that must exit successfully or update the component's status to `RUNNING` before dependent components can start\.
+Use the [UpdateState](ipc-component-lifecycle.md#ipc-operation-updatestate) IPC operation to set the component's status to `RUNNING` or `ERRORED` when the component starts a script that doesn't exit\.
 For example, you might define a `Startup` step that starts the MySQL process with `/etc/init.d/mysqld start`\.
 The component enters the `STARTING` state when this lifecycle step runs\.
 If the `Startup` script exits with a success code, the component enters the `RUNNING` state\.
 Then, dependent components can start\.
+When you deploy components with a `Startup` lifecycle, the core device can report the deployment as complete after this lifecycle script exits or reports its state\.
+In other words, the deployment's status is `IN_PROGRESS` until all components' startup scripts exit or report a state\.
 You can define only one `Startup` or `Run` lifecycle\.
 This object or string contains the following information:
 `Script`  <a name="recipe-lifecycle-script"></a>